 Adultery is a fault-based ground for divorce in Virginia.
-Unlike some other grounds for divorce, there is no waiting period before filing on the ground of adultery.
-Adultery can be very difficult to prove, but if proven may have serious financial implications in the divorce, particularly on the issue of spousal support.
+Unlike some other divorce grounds, there is no waiting period before filing on the ground of adultery.
+Adultery can be very difficult to prove, but if proven may have serious financial implications in the divorce, at least on the issue of spousal support.

-Virginia law also requires “corroboration” of the adultery—i.e., evidence or testimony from some outside source (not just your own word) that your spouse committed adultery.
+Virginia law also requires “corroboration” of the adultery—i.e., evidence or testimony from some outside source (not just your own word or even your spouse’s own admission) that your spouse committed adultery.
 Eyewitness testimony, though, is not required.
-Adultery can be proven using other evidence of the circumstances involved.
+Adultery can be proven using circumstantial evidence.

 Defenses to an Adultery Charge.
 Virginia law provides several possible defenses to a charge of adultery.
 The successful establishment of any one of these defenses will bar the entry of divorce on the ground of adultery:

 Condonation.
 Condonation occurs when the parties voluntarily resume sexual relations and continue living together after the innocent spouse learns of the adultery.